Yrahcaz7/The-Septenary-Forest/docs/tutorials/making-a-mod.md

 ## Making a layer

 Now for the good stuff!
-Head into layers.js.
-There will be layers already there; let's delete all but the first one.
+Head into [layers.js](/js/layers.js).
+There is a layer already there.
 Let's see what it's doing...

-The most important thing is on the first line, where it says `addLayer('e', {` .
+The most important thing is on the first line, where it says `addLayer("t", {` .
 This is how you create a new layer.
-The `e` here becomes the layer id, which is used throughout TMT to refer to the layer.
-You can change the id, but you will have to replace instances of `e` in the code as well.
+The `t` here becomes the layer id, which is used throughout TMT to refer to the layer.
+You can change the id, but you will have to replace instances of `t` in the code as well.

 A layer is basically a big object with lots of different properties that you can set to create features.
 For fun customization, you can change a few things:

 - `name`: Your layer's name!
 - `color`: Sets the color of a lot of things for this layer.
-(Can be a hex code or the name of a color)
+(Can be a hex code or the name of a color.)
 - `symbol`: The text that appears on this layer's node.
 - `resource`: The name of this layer's main currency.